 - Romain Robbes, University of Chile, Chile

-- William N. Sumner, University of Simon Fraser, Canada
+- William N. Sumner, Simon Fraser University, Canada

 - Lin Tan, University of Waterloo, Canada